leftCoast/LC_SDTools/README.md

 # LC_SDTools
- Some tools for making working with SD files easier.
+## Some tools to make working with SD files easier.

+Can this help you?
+Read the book and find out : https://github.com/leftCoast/LC_libraryDocs/blob/main/LC_libraries.pdf